CauaNamikz/SkypeArchive/README.md

 # Mac
-This branch is for archiving all versions of Skype for Mac.
+This branch is for archiving and decompiling all versions of Skype for Mac.